US children hospitalized with COVID in near-record numbers

 Two months after vaccinations were approved for 5- to 11-year-olds, about 14% are fully protected, CDC data shows.
 The rate is higher for 12- to 17-year-olds, at about 53%.

+A study released Thursday by the CDC confirmed that serious side effects from the Pfizer vaccine in children ages 5 to 11 are rare.
+The findings were based on approximately 8 million doses dispensed to youngsters in that age group.

-The issue is timing in many cases, said Dr. Albert Ko, professor of epidemiology and infectious diseases at the Yale School of Public Health.
-Younger children were not approved for the vaccine until November, and many are only now coming up on their second dose, he said.
+Dr. Albert Ko, professor of epidemiology and infectious diseases at the Yale School of Public Health, noted that the low vaccination rate is, in part, a matter of timing: Younger children were not approved for the vaccine until November, and many are only now coming up on their second dose.

 Offit said none of the vaccine-eligible children receiving care at his hospital about a week ago had been vaccinated, even though two-thirds had underlying conditions that put them at risk — either chronic lung disease or, more commonly, obesity.
 Only one was under the vaccination age of 5.